 You may want to purposely leave your toy out one night so it is readily accessible and/or ask them if you can show them how to use it on you.
 Too many women don’t do this and then their partners end up never learning how to pleasure them with their own toys.”

 7. Any other advice for sex toy beginners?

 Dr. Kat: “Go solo.
 Play with your toy alone before introducing it into couples play, this way you learn what feels good and can show your partner.

 Try one toy that does several things.
 Instead of committing to one type of toy, try a toy that vibrates and is insertable, or one that can be used in a harness and for anal stimulation.
 You might find that you really like to use your new G-spot vibrator for stimulating your nipples.

 Start small.
 When buying a toy for insertion, it’s better to err on the small side.
 If it’s too big you probably won’t play with it, but a toy that’s a little too small can still bring hours of enjoyment.

 If at first you don’t succeed, try again.
-If one sex toy doesn’t thrill you, use that experience to decide what you do want the next time around: different size, stronger vibration, softer material.
+If one sex toy doesn’t thrill you, use that experience to decide what you do want the next time around: different size, stronger vibration, softer material, or a remote control vibrator.
 Testing several different toys is the best way to find what works.”